vishadrajuskar/image_processing/optical_flow.md

-**Optical flow**

-Optical flow is the distribution of the apparent velocities of objects in an image.
-By estimating optical flow between video frames, you can measure the velocities of objects in the video.
-In general, moving objects that are closer to the camera will display more apparent motion than distant objects that are moving at the same speed.

-Optical flow estimation is used in computer vision to characterize and quantify the motion of objects in a video stream, often for motion-based object detection and tracking systems.

 **What is optical flow ?**

 *Optical flow* or *optic flow* is the pattern of apparent motion of objects, surfaces, and edges in a visual scene